Nebraska State Fair

 The Nebraska State Fair is the state fair of the U.S. state of Nebraska.
 It is held annually in Grand Island, approximately 100 miles west of the state capital of Lincoln, which hosted the fair until 2010.
-The fair usually runs for 11 days and since the early 1990s has ended on Labor Day.
+The fair usually runs for 11 days during September each year.

 History

-The first Nebraska "State" Fair occurred while Nebraska was still a U.S. territory, from September 21 to 23, 1859 in Nebraska City.
+The first Nebraska "State" Fair occurred while Nebraska was still a U.S. territory, from September 21 to 23, 1859, in Nebraska City.
 Another event was not held until October 7 to 9, 1868, by which time Nebraska had become a state.
 The fair was again held in Nebraska City in 1869, before moving to Brownville in 1870 and 1871.
 For the next 30 years, the fair rotated between Lincoln and Omaha.
 Omaha hosted the event at the Omaha Driving Park in North Omaha.
 In 1901, the Nebraska Legislature named the Lancaster County Fairgrounds in Lincoln as the permanent home of the Nebraska State Fair.
 The Omaha-based Knights of Ak-Sar-Ben was formed in an unsuccessful attempt to keep the fair in Omaha.